 Among the most difficult moments in working with highly dissociative people are the attempts to include the inner "mirror splinters" of the perpetrators in the therapy. (...)

-Lecture on the occasion of the 5th Zurich Trauma Days 2013: "DISSOCIATION" Disease Pattern - Protective Function - Opportunity from 28 - 30 June 2013 in Zurich, ca. 159 min. on 1 DVD
+Lecture on the occasion of the 5th Zurich Trauma Days 2013: "DISSOCIATION" Disease pattern - protective function - opportunity from 28 - 30 June 2013 in Zurich, approx. 159 min. on 1 DVD

 This seminar is about partnerships in which many things are still possible, but the people involved feel trapped and entangled in old, trauma-related patterns again and again.
 What forms of repetition exist in such partnerships? (...)